apinizer/management-api-docs/02-api-reference/05-policies/policies/policy-digital-sign-verification.md

   - `RESPONSE` pipeline verifies response signatures before sending to client
 - **Error Handling**: Invalid signature, missing data, or algorithm mismatch causes verification to fail
 - **Deployment**: Policy changes require deployment to take effect.
 Set `deploy: true` or deploy manually.
+- **⚠️ API Status**:
+  - **This policy is currently NOT IMPLEMENTED in Management API**
+  - **Attempting to create or update this policy via Management API will fail**
+  - This documentation is provided for reference purposes only
-- **API Status**: This policy is currently not fully implemented in Management API.
-Full support will be added in future releases.
+  - Full API support will be added in a future release

 ## Related Documentation